OleksandrChakalov/TeamGroup/README.md

 8. Access to SQL database with user info can be obtained by sniffing trafic.
 9. Access to the unencypted MongoDB data can be obtained by elevating user privileges.
 10. Access to the databases (SQL or MongoDB) can be obtained due to lack of the network protection.
+11. An adversary can spam through browser automation with account creation.